chinesepianoguy/LogicalCircuit/README.md

 Programmation objet et Langage Java - TP 4~6

-# Realize by the advanced data structures, such as ArrayList, LinkedList and Queue and so on...
+#Realized by the advanced data structures, such as ArrayList, LinkedList and Queue and so on...

 Thanks to my friend Elias,
 I finally found it irrational to ignore sorting the events